Bonfire/ScrapTF-Raffle-Bot/README.md

   2. Login to Scrap.TF using their Steam OpenID login.
   3. Fetch the required cookies from your browser.
   4. Paste the required cookies into the script under each required 'VALUE'.
-  5. Fire up the script.
+  5. Fire up the script and let it run fully.
+You will know when it is done.

 Example of a good cookie: cf_uid = {'name' : '_cfduid', 'value' : 'RANDOMLYGENERATEDVALUEHERE', 'secure' : True}